jfroom/docker-compose-rails-selenium-example/README.md

 ### First run

-`docker-commpose build`
+`docker-compose build` Builds images.

 ### Run

-`docker-compose up` Will install all the gems, and launch the web server.
+`docker-compose up` Installs gems, launches web server.

 `open http://localhost:3000` Once the server is up, the root page can be seen on your local machine.

 ### Test

-`docker compose test` Ensure the services are already 'up' in another terminal, or in detached mode, before running tests.
+`docker-compose test` Ensure the services are already 'up' in another terminal, or in detached mode, before running tests.

 `vnc://localhost:5900 password:secret` To watch the selenium tests run, use VNC to connect to the Selenium service.
 [VNC Viewer](https://www.realvnc.com/download/viewer/) works well, and on OS X Screen Sharing app is built-in.
 To interact and debug a browser session, add `byebug` into the test to stop the driver.